Lipschitz-Based Robustness Certification Under Floating-Point Execution: Robustness Certification under Floating-Point Execution

 \begin{lemma}[Final-layer pairwise deviation] Let $\hat{z}_{L-1}$ satisfy $\|\hat{z}_{L-1} - z_{L-1}\|_2 \le D_{L-1}$ and $\|z_{L-1}\|_2 \le r_{L-1}$.
 Suppose the conditions of \cref{thm:overflow-free} hold at layer~$L$.
 Then

 where

 \end{lemma}

-\paragraph{Two FP executions, two error bounds.} The certification condition necessarily involves comparing two network executions: at the center~$x$, where we observe the floating-point margin $\hat{m}_{j,i^*}(x)$ and check if it is sufficiently large; and at arbitrary $x' \in B(x,\varepsilon)$, where we must guarantee $\hat{m}_{j,i^*}(x') > 0$.
-Each execution incurs floating-point rounding error.
+\paragraph{Two FP executions, two error bounds} The certification condition necessarily involves comparing two network executions: at the centre~$x$, where we observe the floating-point margin $\hat{m}_{j,i^*}(x)$ and check if it is sufficiently large; and at arbitrary $x' \in B(x,\varepsilon)$, where we must guarantee $\hat{m}_{j,i^*}(x') > 0$.
 We therefore introduce two error terms, $E_{\text{ctr}}^{(j,i^*)}$ and $E_{\text{ball}}^{(j,i^*)}$, to bound the floating-point deviation in the margin at each point~$x$ and~$x'$ respectively.
-The deviation bound at a point depends on the maximum radius at which the network operates.
-To distinguish the two evaluations, we make the center~$x$ and perturbation radius~$\varepsilon$ explicit in the notation for $r_\ell$ and $D_\ell$ (which were left implicit in \cref{sec:overflow,sec:deviation}), writing e.g., $r_\ell(x,\varepsilon)$ and~$D_\ell(x,\varepsilon)$: \begin{itemize} \item \emph{At~$x$}: The input is exactly~$x$ (distance~0 from center), so we use $r_0 = \|x\|_2$ as the initial radius.
+To distinguish the two evaluations, we make the centre~$x$ and perturbation radius~$\varepsilon$ explicit in the notation for $r_\ell$ and $D_\ell$ (which were left implicit in \cref{sec:overflow,sec:deviation}), writing e.g., $r_\ell(x,\varepsilon)$ and~$D_\ell(x,\varepsilon)$: \begin{itemize} \item \emph{At~$x$}: The input is exactly~$x$ (distance~0 from centre), so we use $r_0 = \|x\|_2$ as the initial radius.
 Propagating this through the layer-wise recurrences from \cref{sec:overflow,sec:deviation} yields the deviation bound $D_{\text{ctr}} := D_{L-1}(x, 0)$ at layer~$L-1$ and the radius bound $r_{\text{ctr}} := r_{L-1}(x, 0)$.
 Applying \cref{lem:final-deviation} then gives the tighter error bound

 \item \emph{At $x' \in B(x,\varepsilon)$}: The input can be up to~$\varepsilon$ away from~$x$, so we use $r_0 = \|x\|_2 + \varepsilon$ as the initial radius to cover the entire ball.
 This yields $D_{\text{ball}} := D_{L-1}(x, \varepsilon)$ and $r_{\text{ball}} := r_{L-1}(x, \varepsilon)$, giving the looser bound